stwalsh4118/atlas/docs/delivery/3/prd.md

 ## User Stories

-- **US-DEV-9**: As a developer, I want to import county parcel shapefiles so that I can populate the database with real data
+- **US-DEV-9**: As a developer, I want to import county parcel data (GeoJSON/Shapefile) so that I can populate the database with real data
 - **US-DEV-10**: As a developer, I want automatic CRS transformation so that all data is in WGS84
 - **US-DEV-11**: As a developer, I want geometry validation so that invalid shapes don't break queries
 - **US-DEV-12**: As a developer, I want clear error reporting so that I can fix data issues